 Human Rights Commission of Pakistan (HRCP) opposes the Prevention of Electronic Crimes Bill

-The participants proposed the alternative ways.
+The participants proposed alternative ways.
 They formulated them after careful thinking.
-On Section 9, which relates to ‘Glorification of an offense or hate speech,’ the participants recommended that the hate content should be removed instead of criminalizing the person behind it.
+In Section 9, which relates to ‘Glorification of an offense or hate speech,’ the participants recommended that the hate content should be removed instead of criminalizing the person behind it.

-It was discovered that the Section 10, which deals with the ‘Cyber-terrorism,’ the law requires the creation of a new anti-terrorism law for cyberspace.
+It was discovered that Section 10, which deals with ‘Cyber-terrorism,’ the law requires the creation of a new anti-terrorism law for cyberspace.
 HRCP chairperson I.A.
 Rehman stated,

 On Section 19 of the Prevention of Electronic Crimes Bill, which deals with the crimes against modesty of a natural person or minor’, Sadaf Baig of Media Matters for Democracy (MMfD) suggested that children and adults be dealt with separately, with the laws dealing with minors being as strict as possible.